magento/merchdocs/src/system/integrations.md

    - Enter the **Callback URL** where OAuth credentials can be sent when using OAuth for token exchange.
 We strongly recommend using `https://`.

    - Enter the **Identity Link URL** to redirect the users to a third-party account with these Magento integration credentials.

-   - Enter the current Admin User password into **Your Password** field
+   - Enter the current Admin User password into **Your Password** field.

     ![New integration]({% link images/images/integration-new.png %}){: .zoom}
     _New Integration_